OpenDroneMap/WebODM/README.md

 [![Build Status](https://travis-ci.org/OpenDroneMap/WebODM.svg?branch=master)](https://travis-ci.org/OpenDroneMap/WebODM)

-A web interface, API and Mission Planner for [OpenDroneMap](https://github.com/OpenDroneMap/OpenDroneMap).
-The project aims to be a full open source solution for drone image processing.
+An open source solution for drone image processing.
+The long term vision includes a web interface, API and Mission Planner.

 ![Alt text](/screenshots/ui-mockup.png?raw=true "WebODM")

-This is currently a work in progress!
-See the Roadmap below.

-If you know Python, web technologies (JS, HTML, CSS, etc.) or both, consider helping us!
-People of all skill levels are welcome.
+If you know Python, web technologies (JS, HTML, CSS, etc.) or both, make a fork, contribute something that interests you, and make a pull request!
+All ideas are considered and people of all skill levels are welcome.

 ## Getting Started